-Online free trial offers
+Online free trial offers or heavily discounted products

 Whether it’s a sponsored post in your social media feed or a pop up advertisement while you’re browsing the web, offers of ‘free trials’ or ‘samples’ are a common sight for internet users.